 Why are my teeth cracked?

-Cracked teeth can be the result of a TMJ related or bite disorder, teeth grinding and oral habits such as chewing ice.
-Teeth can also crack as a result of trauma, an old root canal or an old filling.
+Cracked teeth can be the result of a TMJ disorder, or bite disorder, teeth grinding, and bad oral habits such as chewing ice.
+Teeth can also crack as a result of trauma, an old root canal repair falling apart, or an old filling.